AnnaValls/ecoinvent/README.txt

 	7. future: code in javascript
 		generate data set id    (automatically) TODO
 		generate activity index (automatically) TODO

-- [2][DOING] implementation elementary flows (complete)
+- [2][DOING] implementation elementary flows
-	- [TO DO] Calculate outputs
+	- [TO DO] Bio P + Chem P simulatenous, how to deal with inputs and outputs?
-- [TO DO] some constants in constants.js are design choices, like *C_L*.
-Check them.
+- [TO DO] constants without description
-- [TO DO] use Qe (Q-Qwas) in equations ("elementary.php")
+- [WAIT] check Qe (Q-Qwas) in equations ("elementary.php") (task for lcorominas)

 ### frontend tasks
 - [TO DO] Add equations in a "profile page" for each
 - [TO DO] save inputs and technologies chosen in cookies

-### Lluís Corominas requests
+### lcorominas requests
-- [TO DO] meeting notes
 1. Color code the inputs; what needs to be entered or not, and give some instructions; --> això t'ho hauré de donar jo amb l'ajuda dels modellers
 2. a les taules elementary flows, afegir button que et permeti veure els valors de la taula també expressats en m3 en comptes de per dia
 3. Mass balances under 1% error!
 Ask modelers to confirm
 4. We will give them pdf with equations, access to the code; some explanation on the tool;

 	```
 	Per energy consumption:
 	Un cop tens calculats els KgO2, pots aplicar aquest factor per passar de Kg O2 a kWh.
 	Aquest factor és diferent per cada tipus de difusor.
 Per difusors del tipus "fine bubble systems" el factor està entre 3.6 i 4.8.
 Pots agafar un valor de 4.
-Pots referenciar també a simba#.
 	Fine bubble systems have SAE ranges of between 3.6 and 4.8 kgO2/kWh.
 	```